Ballston Quarter

-Ballston Quarter, formerly known as Ballston Common Mall, originally opened as Parkington Shopping Center, was one of the first major suburban shopping centers in the Washington, D.C., area.
-It opened in 1951 and was the nation's first shopping center built around a multi-story parking garage.
+Ballston Quarter is one of the first major suburban shopping centers built in the Washington metropolitan area.
+It opened in 1951 as Parkington Shopping Center and was the nation's first shopping center built around a multi-story parking garage.
 It is located at the intersection of Glebe Road and Wilson Boulevard in the Ballston neighborhood of Arlington County, Virginia, two blocks from Ballston–MU station on the Washington Metro's Orange and Silver lines.
+It was remodeled as Ballston Common Mall in 1986 and again in 2019 as Ballston Quarter.